MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/extended-logon.md

 ms.search.validFrom: 2016-02-28
 ms.dyn365.ops.version: AX 7.0.0, Retail July 2017 update

 ---

-# Extended logon
+# Set up and use extended logon capability

 [!include [banner](includes/banner.md)]

+This topic describes how to set up and use the extended logon capability of the Microsoft Dynamics 365 Commerce point of sale (POS) application.

-Cloud POS (CPOS) and Modern POS (CPOS) provide extended logon capability for retail store workers to log in POS application by scanning a barcode or swipping a card with a magnetic stripe reader (MSR).
-This topic describes how to set up and use this capability.
+Cloud POS (CPOS) and Modern POS (CPOS) provide extended logon capability for retail store workers to log into the POS application by scanning a barcode or swiping a card with a magnetic stripe reader (MSR).

-## Setting up extended logon
+## Set up extended logon

-To set up extended logon for POS registers in a retail store, in Commerce headquarters, find the functionality profile that is associated with the retail store, in the **Functions** FastTab, set **Additional logon authentication options** appriopriately.
+To set up extended logon for POS registers in a retail store, follow these steps.

+1. In Commerce headquarters, go to **Retail and Commerce \> Channel setup \> POS setup \> POS profiles \> Functionality profiles**.
+2. In the left navigation pane, select the functionality profile that is associated with the retail store.
+3. On the **Functions** FastTab under **Additional logon authentication options**, set the following options to **Yes** or **No** as appropriate.
     - **Staff bar code logon**.
-Use this option if you want your workers to log in POS by scanning barcode.
+Set this option to **Yes** if you want your workers to sign in to POS by scanning a barcode.
     - **Staff bar code logon requires password**.
-Use this option if you want your workers to log in POS by scanning barcode, plus entering their password.
+Set this option to **Yes** if you want your workers to enter a password when they sign in to POS by scanning a barcode.
     - **Staff card logon**.
-Use this option if you want your workers to log in POS by swiping a card.
+Set this option to **Yes** if you want your workers to sign in to POS by swiping a card.
     - **Staff card logon requires password**.
-Use this option if you want your workers to log in POS by swiping a card, plus entering their password.
+Set this option to **Yes** if you want your workers to enter a password when they sign in to POS by swiping a card.

-The barcode or card is associated with a credential that could be assigned to a worker.
-Out of the box, a credential must have at least **six** characters.
-The first **five** characters combined is considered **credential ID**, used to lookup worker, and must be unique.
-The rest characters are used for security verification.
-For example, if you have two cards with IDs "12345DGYDEYTDW" and "12345EWUTBDAJH", they have the same credential ID "12345", therefore one of them cannot be successfully assigned to a worker if the other is already assigned.
+The barcode or card is associated with credentials that can be assigned to a worker, and credentials must have at least six characters.
+The string containing the first five characters must be unique and is considered a *credential ID* that is used to look up a worker.
+The rest of the characters are used for security verification.
+For example, if you have two cards with the credentials "12345DGYDEYTDW" and "12345EWUTBDAJH", they both have the same credential ID "12345" and can't both be successfully assigned to workers.

-## Assigning extended logon
+## Assign extended logon

 By default, only managers can assign extended logon to workers.
 To assign extended logon, go to **Extended log on** in POS.
 Then search for a worker by entering the worker's operator ID in the search field.
 Select the worker, and then click **Assign**.
 On the next page, swipe or scan the extended logon to assign to the worker.
 If the swipe or scan is successfully read, the **OK** button becomes available.
 Click **OK** to save the extended logon for that worker.

-## Deleting extended logon
+## Delete extended logon

 To delete the extended logon that is assigned to a worker, search for the worker by using the **Extended log on** operation.
 Select the worker, and then click **Unassign**.
 All extended logon credentials that are associated with that worker are removed.

-## Using extended logon
+## Use extended logon

 When extended logon is configured, and a worker has been assigned a bar code or magnetic stripe, the worker just has to swipe or scan the worker's card while the POS logon page is displayed.
 If a password is also required before logon can proceed, the worker is prompted to enter the worker's password.

-## Extending extended logon
+## Extend extended logon

-As described earlier, the out-of-the-box implementation of extended logon has minimal length requirement on credential (six characters minimal) and hard-coded logic on credential ID (first five characters to be unique).
-It was originally intended to be a sample upon which developers could customize to fit the specific needs of a particular implementation.
-For example, support more characters, or leverage different security verification rule.
-For detailed instructions about how to build extensions on extended logon, please check [Extending the Extended Logon functionality for MPOS and Cloud POS](https://cloudblogs.microsoft.com/dynamics365/no-audience/2018/12/14/extending-the-extended-logon-functionality-for-mpos-and-cloud-pos/).
+The out-of-the-box implementation of extended logon has a minimal length requirement of six characters for a credential and enforces that the first five characters (the credential ID) must be unique.
+It was originally intended to be a sample that developers could customize to fit the specific needs of a particular implementation, for example supporting more characters or using different security verification rules.
+For detailed instructions about how to build extensions for extended logons, see [Extending the Extended Logon functionality for MPOS and Cloud POS](https://cloudblogs.microsoft.com/dynamics365/no-audience/2018/12/14/extending-the-extended-logon-functionality-for-mpos-and-cloud-pos/).

 The logon service can also be extended to support additional extended logon devices, such as palm scanners.
 For more information, see the POS extensibility documentation.